• Skip to primary navigation

 Cooking the Pasta & Tomatoes

 • Boil the tortellini in a large pot of salted water according to instructions on the package.
-Reserve some pasta water, then drain the pasta and rinse it with cold water.
+Reserve some pasta water, then drain the pasta.

 • Preheat the oven to 450 F and line a small baking tray with foil.
 Rinse the grape tomatoes and spread them out on the tray.
 Bake for 9 minutes, or until very soft.